zyga/lava-blackbox/README.md

-*wrapper finders*: Small programs that help *lava-blackbox* to recognize valid tests and suggests which *wrappers* should be used to process that test. android-lava-wrapper ships with one wrapper finder by default, lava-wrapper-finder-gtest that recognizes certain gtest-based tests.
+*wrapper finders*: Small programs that help *lava-blackbox* to recognize valid tests and suggests which *wrappers* should be used to process that test. lava-blackbox ships with one wrapper finder by default, lava-wrapper-finder-gtest that recognizes certain gtest-based tests.
 All wrapper finders must be placed in /system/bin and must follow the naming convention lava-wrapper-finder-\*